 Mapping LinkedIn Goals to Business Outcomes

-By drawing a straight line from a LinkedIn metric like "engagement rate" to a business outcome like "market position," you can easily demonstrate the value of your work.
+Drawing a straight line from a LinkedIn metric such as “engagement rate” to a business outcome such as “market position” is an easy way to show the value of your work.

-Setting precise targets like these gives you a clear benchmark for success.
-It lets you measure what's working, justify your marketing spend, and make smart, data-driven tweaks to your strategy.
+Setting targets just this way gives you a clear benchmark for success.
+It allows you to measure what’s working, justify your marketing spend, and make smart, data-driven tweaks to strategy.

 Optimizing Your Digital Storefronts